 "Still, I tried to be accepting.
 I didn't say a word when you wore your costume to the company picnic, although my coworkers' laughter really put the knife in me.
 I even hung some of your art on the fridge, even though it's been giving me nightmares.

-"Maybe I've been a bad father.
+"Maybe I have been a bad father.
 I know your binge was in response to tonight's fight.
 When your mom and I divorced I vowed to stop drinking.
 Now I remember why.
 That drawing on the fridge meant a lot to you, as hard as that is for me to grasp, and I shouldn't have destroyed it.

 "I just miss how it was before.
 Remember when I used to take you to the zoo?
 It wasn't much but it was something.
 You always loved the animals, except the crocodiles; you thought they were monsters.
 One day the zookeeper made a joke about throwing kids to the crocodiles and you started crying.
 I told him to apologize and when he didn't I punched him in the mouth.
 I promised that day I'd always protect you from monsters.